 Yunnan baiyao is an interesting supplement that may help stop bleeding.
 It may help your dog if their nasal tumor bleeds a lot.
 Many veterinarians and oncologists are familiar with yunnan baiyao and are comfortable with its use.

 Other general cancer supplements may also prove beneficial.
-Always consult your veterinarian before adding a supplement to make sure that it is a good fit for your dog and that it won’t interfere with any of her medications or treatments.
+Always consult your veterinarian before adding a supplement to ensure that it is a good fit for your dog and won’t interfere with any of her medications or treatments.

 Integrative Therapies